All Episodes

 Democracy rules, elections, that doesn't matter.

-Uh compare what what is happening in Wisconsin, with what happened when Judge Martin Feldman reversed Obama's moratorium on drilling.
+Compare what is happening in Wisconsin with what happened when Judge Martin Feldman reversed Obama's moratorium on drilling.

 Feldman got death threats from the left.